sugaryourcoffee/secondhand/doc/setting-up-secondhand-development-environment.md

     git --branch upgrade-to-rails-4.2 https://github.com/sugaryourcoffee/secondhand.git

 ## Install rails with bundler

+With the installation of ruby the *gem* program is installed.
+This allows to install gems from [rubygems.org](https://rubygems.org/).

 We can install rails with the gem, or we can use bundler to install rails based on our *Gemfile*.
 We need to make sure to install the correct *bundler* version.
 To find out which version of bundler is requested we can look it up in *Gemfile.lock*.